AayushThakur1999/meme-generator/README.md

 # React + Vite

+### This is a React application which uses the foundational concepts of React like event listeners, using fetch inside async await to get data from an API, using useState and useEffect hooks, etc. [Click here](https://aayushthakur1999.github.io/meme-generator/) to view the project live.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: